flywheel-apps/flywheel-tutorials/bids/debug-bids-curation/Add_ignore_rule.md

 Here is the rule for acquisition containers in the default ReproIn project curation template:
 ![acquisition-rule.png](pics/add_ignore_rule/acquisition-rule.png)

 The rule is executed for every acquisition container.
 When recognized, the above "initialize" section says to set the "ignore" property `acquisition.info.BIDS.ignore` based on a match of the given regular expression on the acquisition.label.  `BIDS.ignore` is set to "true" if "ignore-BIDS" or "__dup" is found (the `$regex` allows for different capitalizations for "BIDS" or numbers after "__dup").
 The "ignore" flag is a Flywheel metadata value that, when true, prevents all files in the acquisition from being written out in BIDS format.
-See [here](Ignore_ses-subj.md) for how to ignore entire subjects and sessions.

 ### Ignore specific file based on unique characteristics
 #### Image Type Example